-- Non-U.S. citizens will need to consult with the French Embassy in Washington, DC, rather than with individual consulates. - When you register with CampusFrance, you will receive a confirmation message once your application is approved.
-Once you receive this message, you will be able to go to the French Consulate for your visa appointment.
-It takes approximately two weeks for CampusFrance to process applications and to issue a confirmation message, but allow extra time!
-CampusFrance is notoriously slow, but the French Consulate will NOT issue you a visa without the confirmation from CampusFrance. - The visa will be issued through the individual French Consulates. - Once you have your visa, please email Jeremy Billetdeaux (jeremy.billetdeaux@emory.edu) with confirmation and to report any difficulties or concerns.
+- ➤ All visa forms and procedures are available here: https://france-visas.gouv.fr/ - When you register with CampusFrance, you will receive a confirmation message once your application is approved.
+Once you receive this message, you will be able to go to VFS Global for your visa appointment.
+It takes approximately three weeks for CampusFrance to process applications and to issue a confirmation message, but allow extra time!
+CampusFrance is notoriously slow, and you cannot submit your visa without the confirmation from CampusFrance. - You can also pay extra to CampusFrance for 3-day processing instead of 3 weeks. - You will need to make an appointment to go to the VFS office, which is affiliated with the French consulate.
+You will take your visa application documents to VFS at your appointment time and everything will be mailed back to you. - Once you have your visa, please email Sarah Knight (sarah.knight2@emory.edu) with confirmation and/or to report any difficulties or concerns.
 Such information helps us communicate issues of concern to the French consulates about the student visa process.